Content table

 Your fertile window is the time during your menstrual cycle when you have the best chance of pregnancy.

-It lasts for six days: the four days leading up to ovulation, your ovulation day, and the day after.
+It lasts for 6 days: the four days leading up to ovulation, your ovulation day, and the day after.

-Sperm can remain alive in the reproductive tract for up to 4-5 days.
+Sperm can remain alive in the reproductive tract for 4-5 days.
 But an egg only survives for around 12-24 hours after it’s released.

 To get pregnant, you need to have sex during your fertile window.
 It’s that simple.
 Yet certain days during your fertile window offer a better chance of conceiving.